rebecavalverde/help-docs/docs/en/editor/cutom-instruments.md

 ## Unpitched instruments

-*This feature is available in our private beta, contact us if you want to have access to this upcoming release.*

-Custom **unpitched instruments** include the staves settings, different percussion elements, their mapping and keyboard shortcuts to use them.
+Custom **unpitched instruments** (in beta) include the staves settings, different percussion elements, their mapping and keyboard shortcuts to use them.

 ### 1. Base instrument